Open-Attestation/open-attestation-cli/README.md

 The response looks like:

 ```
 ⚠  warning   You are about to reveal the private key of your wallet.
-Please type the following word into the terminal to prove that you understand the risks: active-aqua-swordtail
+Please type "yes" (without quotes) into the terminal to prove that you understand the risks
+? ack: (node:3437) NOTE: We are formalizing our plans to enter AWS SDK for JavaScript (v2) into maintenance mode in 2023.
+Please migrate your code to use AWS SDK for JavaScript (v3).
+For more information, check the migration guide at https://a.co/7PzMCcy
+(Use `node --trace-warnings ...` to show where the warning was created)
-? ack: active-aqua-swordtail
+? ack: yes
 ℹ  info      User consented to risks
 ?
 Wallet password [hidden]
 …  awaiting  Decrypting Wallet [====================] [100/100%]